servo/pathfinder/README.md

 * Low setup time.
 Typical glyph outlines can be prepared for GPU rendering in about 5 microseconds each (typically O(n log n) in the number of vertices), making Pathfinder suitable for dynamic environments.
 The setup process is lossless and fully resolution independent; paths need only be prepared once and can thereafter be rendered at any zoom level without any loss in quality.
+  Pathfinder can also render outlines without any mesh at all, reducing the setup time to nearly zero, at the cost of some runtime performance.
 For static paths such as game assets, the resulting meshes can be saved to disk to avoid having to generate them at runtime.

 * High quality antialiasing.
 Pathfinder can compute exact fractional trapezoidal area coverage on a per-pixel basis for the highest-quality antialiasing, provided that either OpenGL 3.0+ or a few